RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Tecnicas Reunidas SA v Andrew
     - Unsuccessful case
       -  APT Ltd and Optus Networks Pty Ltd
-- The Lawyer’s Duty to the Court and the Proper Administration of Justice
+- The Lawyer's Duty to the Court and the Proper Administration of Justice
   - Duty to the court - to act with honesty and candor
     - Uniform Conduct Rules (Solicitors) r 19.1
       - a solicitor must not deceive or knowingly or recklessly mislead the court.
   - Tuckiar v The King
-    - barrister seemed to have formed the view of the client’s guilt and had failed to do all he could to properly defend the matter and represent his client's interests.
+    - barrister seemed to have formed the view of the client's guilt and had failed to do all he could to properly defend the matter and represent his client's interests.
   - If client confesses guilt (if guilty)
     - Lawyer fights due process, and evidence presented
     - Cannot lie and suggest someone else committed it